 How Does the VFW Support Our Military Community?

-The continued fight for improved VA medical center services for veterans continues to be paramount to VFW’s mission.
+The continued fight for improved medical center services for veterans continues to be paramount to VFW’s mission.
 In particular, the VFW was the driving force for the Veterans Access and Accountability Act of 2014 and is currently advocating for legislation to support those who have experienced military sexual trauma.

 Does VFW Help with Veterans Benefits Claims?

-Other Guidance Offered
+What Other Guidance is Offered?

 In addition to assisting veterans with benefits and claim information, the VFW offers financial grants, student veteran support, and a mental health wellness resource aimed at dismantling the stigma associated with PTSD.